alonshrestha/blog.alonshrestha.com.np/_posts/2019-09-30-Reset-Root-Password-OF-MariaDB-in-Centos 8.md

 featured: true
 ---

-MariaDB root user has full privileges to access every data in the databases.
+[MariaDB](https://mariadb.org/){:target="_blank"} root user has full privileges to access every data in the databases.
 Being human, users sometimes make mistakes or forget the root password.
-In this article, you will learn how to reset the root password of MariaDB on centos 8.
+In this article, you will learn how to reset the root password of MariaDB on [centOS 8](https://www.centos.org/){:target="blank"}.

-{% include note.html content= "You should have root access on the server to reset mariadb root password." %}
+{% include note.html content= "You must have root access on the server to reset mariadb root password." %}

 > **Table Of Content**